-The TED talk from Bye Bye Plastic Bags Bali is here!Green School, John's Green World, Watch - February 1, 2016
+The TED talk from Bye Bye Plastic Bags Bali is here!Green School, Our Green World, Watch - February 1, 2016

 I am so proud of these girls!
 This is the type of action I dreamed would happen when Cynthia and I first created Green School.

 With these words, John Hardy, alongside a government official, opened up a wonderful evening that saw more than 150 people gathered to watch the premier of the first ever TED talk by Green School students.

 Last September, during TEDGlobal – London, Melati and Isabel moved their audience as they told the story of their ongoing quest to stop the use of plastic bags in Bali.
 Usually referred to as paradise, the island of the gods has fallen victim to its own beauty and is now facing ecological catastrophe.
 With millions of visitors flooding the island each year, Bali is now producing 680 cubic meters of plastic garbage every day and is soon becoming, as the girls put it, a lost paradise.
 Not wanting to be bystanders to the destruction of their homes, the two young activists, inspired by one of their teachers, decided to start a movement they named “Bye Bye Plastic Bags”.

 Together with all of their friends, they went out to gather signatures and organise beach clean ups.
 And, it took a hunger strike from the two sisters to do so, but they manage to land a meeting with the Governor of Bali, Bapak I Made Mangku Pastika, and convinced him to join their cause.
 Recently, he committed to rid the island of plastic bags by 2018.